UMN-CMS/OneStopFitting/README.md

 # OneStopFitting

 OneStopFitting is a software package for Gaussian Process (GP) background estimation.
+Estimation pipelines are constructed using a yaml-based configuration, which can then be run either locally or distributed over condor.
 It processes one and two-dimensional histograms to generate background estimates and uncertainties for use in the Combine statistical framework.
+If includes a large number of prebuilt kernels, models, means, and transformations.
+Also provided is a substantial suite of diagnostic information, including plots, metrics, and summary reports.

+There is also a system for post-processing combine results, generating limit/significance plots, GOF examinations, likelihood scans, etc.

 ## Project Structure

 The codebase is organized into modules under the `fitting/` directory:

-- `core/`: Utilities and state serialization.
+- `core/`: Core data structures and transforms.
 - `combine/`: Interface for the Combine framework.
-- `data/`: Data handling, rebinning, and masking.
+- `data/`: Core data manipulation.
-- `diagnostics/`: Plotting and report generation.
+- `diagnostics/`: Plotting other tools for examining results.
-- `distributed/`: Parameter sweep management and HTCondor support.
+- `distributed/`: Parameter sweeps and HTCondor support.
-- `inference/`: Models, optimization, and MCMC using JAX and GPJax.
+- `inference/`: Models, kernels, means, optimization, etc. The meat and potatoes.
 - `steps/`: Pipeline execution steps.

 ## Installation